OctopusDeploy/OctoProduct/chapter1.md

 :::hint
 **Concept explanation: Workers**

-There is a one to many relationship between deployments and targets.
+There is a one to many relationship between deployment steps and targets.
 For example, if you had three virtual machines configured as tentacle targets, with each of the targets having the role `webapp`, and a deployment step configured to execute on targets with the role of `webapp`, the step would perform the deployment three times - one for each target.

 Workers are interchangeable compute resources where steps can be run without a target, or on behalf of a target.
 When a worker is required, one is selected from a worker pool, the step is executed, and the worker is returned to the pool.